 In shaping the institutions of a new country, what interventions from international actors lead to success and failure?
 Skendaj's investigation into Kosovo, based on national survey data, interviews, and focus groups conducted over ten months of fieldwork, leads to some surprising answers.
 Creating Kosovo highlights efforts to build the police force, the central government, courts, and a customs service.
 Skendaj finds that central administration and the courts, which had been developed under local authority, succumbed to cronyism and corruption, challenging the premise that local "ownership" leads to more effective state bureaucracies.
 The police force and customs service, directly managed by international organizations, were held to a meritocratic standard, fulfilling their missions and winning public respect.

 Peer reviewed Articles and Book chapters

 Skendaj, E. (2014).
 “International Insulation from Politics and the Challenge of Statebuilding: Learning from Kosovo.”
 Global Governance: A Review of Multilateralism and International Organizations, Vol 20 (3).

-Skendaj, E. “Social Scientists or Social Interveners: Exploring the Trade-offs in Reflection and Action.”
-Chapter in After the Dust has Settled: Interdisciplinary Approaches to Post-Conflict Studies, Chip Gagnon and Keith Brown, (Eds.).
-Routledge Studies in Peace and Conflict Resolution, forthcoming 2014.
+Skendaj, E. (2014) “Social Scientists or Social Interveners: Exploring the Trade-offs in Reflection and Action.”
+After the Dust has Settled: Interdisciplinary Approaches to Post-Conflict Studies, Chip Gagnon and Keith Brown, (Eds.).
+Routledge Studies in Peace and Conflict Resolution.

 Skendaj, E. “Catching up With the Rest: Explaining Higher Minority Corruption in the Western Balkans.”
+Revise and Resubmit.
 Problems of Postcommunism.

-Skendaj, D. “Acting the Change: Theatre of the Oppressed in the Classroom.”
+Skendaj, E. “Acting the Change: Theatre of the Oppressed in the Classroom.”
 In preparation for re-submission to PS: Political Science and Politics.